katheich/tripbit/README.md

 - Took the original from Zed Dash and adapted it for our purposes using pure CSS.

-- Allow different positioning based on what dexterity the user indicated in their registration, moving the navbar to the bottom right or left corner accordingly.
+- Allow different positioning based on the dexterity the user indicated in their registration, moving the navbar to the bottom right or left corner accordingly.

 **Search bar**

 - We wanted to have the searchbar available on every page, and therefore placed it in a Modal (from Bulma) on the root app.js file.
-The Search icon of the navbar therefore simply toggles said modal.
+The Search icon of the navbar hence simply toggles said modal.

 - As we are using the React Hashrouter, we also needed to add a redirection to user profiles to ensure that if the search was called on a profile route, this was still recognised as a different route, we therefore link to profiles from the seach via the following:
   ```js